More pages doesn't mean more revenue

 Start with full oversight.
 Review every recommendation until you trust the output.
 Then move to automatic once you're confident in the results.

-Most teams review topic lists by hand in spreadsheets.
-The topic sieve replaces that entire process with automated, data-backed decisions.
+Most teams conduct keyword research by hand, filtering keywords in spreadsheets for weeks.
+The Topic Sieve replaces that entire process with automated, data-backed decisions.

-• ×Pages created for topics with too few products, leading to poor UX
+- ×Risk of creating pages for topics with too few products, which can lead to poor UX

-• ×Already-ranking pages get cannibalised by new pages targeting the same intent
+- ×Already-ranking pages can get cannibalized by new pages targeting the same intent

-• Every topic validated against real search demand from Google Search Console
+- Every topic validated against real search demand data, with Google Search Console integrated as a core data source for existing ranking keywords

 Why you can trust this